TaishiMatsuda/kickstarter-analysis/README.md

 Setting the realistic goal is key to success.
  - Failed campaigns tend to have higher target than successful campaigns
  - Majority of successful campaigns collected $1,700 to $5,700.
- - Average percentage funded for successful campaigns are approx. 120%, which failed campaigns only collected 11% of the goal.
+ - Failed campaigns only collected 11% of the goal.

 ![02 - Goal vs Pledged.png](https://github.com/TaishiMatsuda/kickstarter-analysis/blob/master/02%20-%20Goal%20vs%20Pledged.png)